Content Marketing Guide for Insurance Companies

 - How can we provide content to help solve these problems?

 Of course, if you sell policies both directly to consumers and to insurance brokers that sell these policies to their clients, you will need to perform this analysis for both audience groups.

-2. Offer Educational Content
+2. Offer Educational Insurance Content

+Educational content about insurance topics is worthwhile, but you can also mix it up with posts indirectly related to your industry.
 Farmers Insurance offers a shining example of how to implement this strategy with their Inner Circle site for consumers.
-In addition to education about insurance policies, plans and products, Farmers provide lifestyle advice about home and car care, travel and other areas not directly within the industry wheelhouse.
+In addition to educational blog posts about insurance policies, plans and products, the firm provides lifestyle advice about home and car care, travel and other areas not directly within the industry wheelhouse.

 - Current affairs: What’s going on in the news, and how will it affect the insurance industry and your clients’ financial outlook?